BigWheel92/AVL-Tree/README.md

 -> int length() const  :  returns total number of nodes of the AVL tree (total number of nodes is equal to the total number of keys.)

 -> ~AVL()  :  Destructor

+The insert and deleteKey methods follow the same logic for balancing as stated on geeksforgeeks:

+Balancing logic for insert: https://www.geeksforgeeks.org/avl-tree-set-1-insertion/ Balancing logic for delete: https://www.geeksforgeeks.org/avl-tree-set-2-deletion/